Mahalakshmi-Totad/book_recommendation_chatbot_openai/README.md

 ### `product_map_layer()`:

--  Use a prompt that assign it the role of a Book Specifications Classifier, whose objective is to extract key features and classify them based on book fields and descriptions.
+-  Use a prompt that assign it the role of a Book Specifications Classifier, whose objective is to extract key features and classify them based on book fields and features.

 - Provide step-by-step instructions for extracting book features from description as well.
-This function is responsible for extracting key features and criteria from book descriptions.
+This function is responsible for extracting key features and criteria from book features.

-- Since all the details of the books are already available in given columns and there is no logic is to be applied for the segregation of data we will use simple pandas commands to extact the required information and create books faetures column which will contin a dictionary with our key and values
+- Since all the details of the books are already available in given columns and there is no logic is to be applied for the segregation of data we will use simple pandas commands to extact the required information and create books features column which will contin a dictionary with our keys and values

-- Assign specific rules for each feature (e.g., Author, Description , Genres, Avg Rating) and associate them with the appropriate classification rating value.
+- Assign specific rules for each feature (e.g., Author, Description , Genres, Avg Rating) and associate them with the appropriate classification to extract the required information.

 - Includes Few Shot Prompting (sample conversation between the user and assistant) to demonstrate the expected result of the feature extraction and classification process.